dentarg/auth0-blog/_posts/2018-03-05-react-router-4-practical-tutorial.markdown

 ### Basic Routing

 There are two types of Router components that you can use in your React web application.
 The `BrowserRouter` and `HashRouter`.
-The former gives you a URL without the `#`, while the latter gives you a URL wit the `#`.
+The former gives you a URL without the `#`, while the latter gives you a URL with the `#`.

 > **Note:** If you are building a web application that supports legacy browsers, it's recommended that you use the `HashRouter`.